-The Company leases 7,300 square feet of office space in Hong Kong and4,900 square feet of office space in Rolling Hills Estates, California for its corporate staff.
+The Company leases 7,300 square feet of office space in Hong Kong and 4,900 square feet of office space in Rolling Hills Estates, California for its corporate staff.
 In June 2020, the Company extended the Rolling Hills Estates office lease for an additional five years with a term now expiring in September 2030.
-Effective July 1, 2020, the Company modified the terms of its largest Hong Kong office lease resulting in a lease extension through June 2023.
+In September 2022, the Company renewed its Hong Kong office lease resulting in a lease extension through June 2026.
 To help further develop the market for its products in North America, the Company leases 1,600 square feet of retail space in each of Rowland Heights, California and Richmond, British Columbia and 2,000 square feet of retail space in Metuchen, New Jersey.
 The Rowland Heights, Richmond and Metuchen locations have terms expiring in November 2025, February 2024 and December 2028, respectively.